Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Introduction

 \textbf{Our main contributions are summarized as follows.}

-\textbf{(1)} A new DiPS method is proposed to leverage the emerging saliency maps in SST.
-Since this localization lacks discriminative information, a pretrained classifier is employed to produce discriminant proposals based on saliency maps from top layer of pretrained SST.
-To avoid the risk of fitting incorrect proposals, the top-n proposals are considered, from which a single proposal is randomly selected for sampling pseudo-labels.
+\textbf{(1)} A new DiPS method is proposed to leverage the emerging saliency maps in SST to localize cell towers in aerial images.
+Since maps from SSTs lack discriminative information, a pretrained CNN classifier is employed to produce discriminative proposals based on saliency maps from the top layer of pretrained SST to harvest efficient pseudo-labels for the training of our localizer.

-\textbf{(2)} Using a single proposal, pixel-wise pseudo-labels are sampled.
-Foreground pixels are sampled within the bounding box of the proposal, while background pixels are considered to be outside the box.
-We rely on activation magnitude for sampling, where high activations are more likely to represent foreground regions, while low activations are considered as background regions.
+\textbf{(2)} Instead of minimizing the classification loss, DiPS samples the pseudo labels, allowing to minimize the loss over localization maps.

-\textbf{(3)} Our DiPS training architecture is comprised of pretrained SST and classifier models that remain frozen.
-During training, the weights a U-Net style localization network are updated, and learn to produce full resolution foreground and background CAMs through parametric upscaling \cite{belharbi2022fcam}.
-The loss is composed of local and global constraints.
-The local constraint uses sampled pixel-wise pseudo-labels to guide the network via partial cross-entropy loss.
-In addition, a CRF loss~\cite{tang2018regularized} is employed to yield consistent CAMs that respect object boundaries.
-To ensure that the correct object is localized, we maximize the classifier response w.r.t. the image-class label, over the image obtained by masking the input image with the output foreground CAM.
+\textbf{(3)} DiPS can efficiently infer statistical properties (e.g., size, boundaries) of the object learned from low-resolution maps, resulting in a high-quality localization map.

-\textbf{(4)} An extensive set of experiments was conducted on three challenging WSOL benchmark datasets -- CUB-200-2011, OpenImages, and ILSVRC.
-Visual results show that our method produce CAMS with a better coverage of the entire foreground object regions, and a clearer distinction between foreground and background regions.
-DiPS can outperform state-of-art methods in terms of localization accuracy, with less sensitivity to threshold values.
+\textbf{(4)} An extensive set of experiments was conducted on two challenging WSOL datasets -- (i) TelDrone, a private dataset containing aerial images from various cell tower sites, and (ii) CUB-200-2011 \cite{WelinderEtal2010}.
+The proposed method outperformed state-of-art methods in terms of localization accuracy, with less sensitivity to threshold values.
+Visual results also show that our method produces CAMs with a better coverage of the entire foreground regions, and a clearer distinction between foreground and background regions.